Written by Dr. Les Crocker

 Begun as a state normal school in 1909, the University of Wisconsin-La Crosse has had an enormous impact on the city of La Crosse and its residential neighborhoods.
 This tour examines selected campus buildings as well as an area that was once home to the Interstate Fairgrounds (now the Veterans Memorial Field area) and the area just to southeast of campus.

-In 1909 the new La Crosse Normal School opened it's doors.
+In 1909 the new La Crosse Normal School opened its doors basically in the middle of a prairie.
 For the first fifty years it had little impact on the area which remained residential.
-In the years following World War II the University increased it's student population but was limited to Main Hall and Wittich Hall.
-In the mid 1950's the student population began to grow slowly and by the mid 1960's the flood of students required a rapid expansion of the University that reshaped the neighborhood.
+In the years following World War II the University increased its student population but was limited to Main Hall and Wittich Hall.
+In the mid 1950s the student population began to grow slowly and by the mid 1960s the flood of students required a rapid expansion of the University that reshaped the neighborhood.
+As you traverse the campus, notice the repeated decorative use of red and cream between the older and newer structures, originally expressed with red brick and limestone, which mirrored many older buildings in the downtown commercial district.

-The Goosetown neighborhood changed from single family residences to inexpensive student housing and finally the mass housing that dominates today.
-Gradually the houses along State Street were taken over by University organizations and today State street is a mix of single family residences and student housing from Nineteenth street to West Avenue.
+The Goosetown neighborhood changed from single family residences to inexpensive student housing and finally the mass housing and surface parking lots that dominate today.
+Gradually the houses along State Street were taken over by University organizations, and today State street is a mix of single family residences and student housing from Nineteenth street to West Avenue.

 Taking the tour is easy!
 Use the map to the right to select a point of interest.
 When you hold your mouse over one of the building icons on the map more information will appear in a bubble.
 To view the detailed information on that location, just click on the "Details" link.
 From there you can use the "Next" or "Previous" buttons to visit more locations or you may select a new location from the map.
 You may also use the button below to start a already selected tour.